Tips for Mailing Your Wedding Invitations

 5. Request Hand Cancelling

 Hand-canceling will keep your gorgeous invitations from being damaged by the sorting machine.
 Rather than running your invitations through a sorting machine, you can request this service at the post office.
 They will use a special ink stamp to cancel your stamp (instead of those thick wavy lines) and then sort it by hand.
-Try to go when they are slower and know there is a charge for this.
+Try to go when they are slower (weekdays between 2-4pm are usually when I find this to be the best!) and know there could be a charge for this.

 Best Wishes!